Leveraging innovative technology to resolve your personal injury case in Phoenix, Chicago and Denver.

-The Lamber Goodnow Injury Law Team is a Phoenix-based group of personal injury lawyers and legal professionals committed to helping accident victims and their families.
+Lamber Goodnow Injury Lawyers is a Phoenix-based group of Phoenix personal injury lawyers and legal professionals committed to helping accident victims across Arizona, including Scottsdale, Tempe, Mesa, Chandler, Peoria and Glendale.
 We innovate, work hard, and fight for our clients because it matters to us.
 Every member of our team is passionate about helping people.
 It’s what drives us.

 Our Phoenix personal injury attorneys believe in taking a proactive look at the law.
 This involves leaving no stone unturned as we investigate what caused an accident, how we can seek justice under the law for our clients, and what we can do to prevent the particular accident from happening again.
 In some cases, this even involves pursuing legislation to try and keep other people safe.